symfony/symfony-docs/book/http_fundamentals.rst

 Requests and Responses in Symfony
 ---------------------------------

-PHP comes packaged with array variables and methods that allow the developer to understand each request and send a response.
+PHP comes packaged with an array variables and methods that allow the developer to understand each request and send a response.
 For request information, PHP prepares superglobal variables such as ``$_SERVER`` and ``$_GET``.
 Recall that each raw request is simply an HTTP-formatted block of text.